AntwerpRClub/A-R-C/README.md

 Please get in touch if you wish to host a session

-15th June - General / TBC / Discussion before summer break
+## Passed:
+27th April - Introduction to A[R]C, R studio and the tidyverse 4th May - Data structures, data manipulation and flow control 18th May - Dplyr approach to data manipulation
 1st June - Using RMarkDown to make beautiful documents

-18th May - Dplyr approach to data manipulation

-4th May - Data structures, data manipulation and flow control

-27th April - Introduction to A[R]C, R studio and the tidyverse
+## Upcomming
+15th June - RMarkDown session repeated + discussion in function of next years' sessions.